MCamargo192/react-action-figure-store/README.md

 ### Project Features

-To develep this project I used some React feactures, like Hooks (useState, useReducer, useEffect), React Context.
+To develep this project I used some React features, like Hooks (useState, useReducer, useEffect), React Context.

 ### Project Development